 To remove Clipgrab from the system use the following commands:

-2. 4K Video Downloader
+2. 4K Video Downloader (Not FOSS)

-Similar to Clipgrab, you can use 4K Video Downloader.
-Paste the URL of the video, select the quality and type of video file and hit the download button.
+Simply paste the URL of the video, select the quality and type of video file and hit the download button.
 You will find other video platforms to be supported as well.

-To install 4K Video Downloader in Ubuntu and other Ubuntu based Linux distributions, you can the executable from the link below:
+To install 4K Video Downloader in Ubuntu and other Ubuntu based Linux distributions, you can download the executable from the link below:

-It is extremely easy to use and provides a number of configuration option.
-For simple usage, you can use a command in terminal like “youtube-dl URL” and it will download the YouTube video with default configuration.
-Downloaded files by default are stored in Home directory.
+It is extremely easy to use and provides a number of configuration options.
+For simple usage, you can use a command in the terminal like “youtube-dl URL” and it will download the YouTube video with default configuration.
+Downloaded files by default are stored in the Home directory.

-Oh, don’t think just because the name has YouTube in it, it works with YouTube only.
-You can download videos from several websites including Vimeo, Dailymotion and Facebook.
+Not just limited to YouTube.
+You can download videos from several websites including Vimeo, Dailymotion and Facebook as well

 Normally, youtube-dl should be in software sources of Ubuntu.
 You can install it using the command below:

-sudo apt-get install youtube-dl
+sudo apt install youtube-dl

 I recommend reading this tutorial to learn how to use more features of youtube-dl.